pareshchouhan/Zambezi/README.md

 * `-hits` is the number of hits (default value is 1000).
 If `-hits` is not provided for SvS or BWAND_AND, the entire intersection set is computed.

 * If `-output` is included, the output is stored at `<output-path>`.

+In all cases, per-query latency is printed on stdout.